MattPereira/etherscript/README.md

 - `hardhat.config.ts` specifies the settings like imports, networks, solidity verions, etc that will all be made available through the hre (hardhat runtime environment)

-- all scripts and tasks are by default executed on the local hardhat network, but can be configured to run on other networks by passing the `--network` flag
+- all scripts and tasks are by default executed on the local hardhat network, but can be configured to run on other networks by passing the `--network` flag .i.e. `yarn hardhat NAME_OF_TASK --network arbitrum`

 ### Scripts

 - good for executing code that doesnt require parameters

 ```
-yarn hardhat run scripts/<path-to-script>
+yarn hardhat run scripts/PATH_TO_SCRIPT.ts
 ```

 ### Tasks